hazmat7777/CMEECourseWork/Miniproject/README.md

 #### Code
 - **DataWrang.R**: Loads and prepares bacterial growth data for analysis.

-- **Miniproject.tex**: Source code for writeup.
-Will fail when run, as was compiled in overleaf environment.

 - **model_fitting.R**: Fits models to data.

 - **visualisation.R**: Plots growth data against fitted models.